sandstorm/degree50-code/README.md

 ### Additional Notes

--   The app partion has been enlarged (had only 20GB before) and split from the system partition
+-   The app partition is mounted to `/data` and is 100 GB size. the system partition is 20 GB big.
+-   In `/data`, there exist all the docker files; and the persistent volumes from the Degree project.
 -   The `home/deployment/data` directory has been symlinked to `/data/degree-data`
 -   The docker image location has been changed to `/data/docker` by adding the following `docker/daemon/json` to `/etc/` :